charleschuang1993/mlops-demo-iris-classifier/README.md

 ## Contributing

-Contributions are welcome!
+Contributions, issues, and feature requests are welcome!
 Please open an issue or submit a pull request.
-Ensure all scripts pass local tests and follow the project coding standards.
+Follow code style guidelines and test your changes before submission.

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).

+---

+**Key teaching note:**

+> In this repo, *all model management is handled by MLflow*—models are only ever loaded, versioned, and used via the MLflow tracking and model registry system.
+This ensures full experiment reproducibility, eliminates model version confusion, and prepares your pipeline for modern MLOps and production workflows.